Technology High School (Rohnert Park, California)

-Technology High School is a magnet school for science, math and technology located in Sonoma County, California.
-It was initiated in 1995 by the Cotati-Rohnert Park Unified School District, Sonoma State University, Hewlett Packard and the Autodesk foundation.
+Technology High School is a magnet school with a focus in science, math and technology, located in Sonoma County, California.
+It was founded in 1995 under the Cotati-Rohnert Park Unified School District on the Sonoma State University campus.
+It was sponsored by Hewlett-Packard and the Autodesk foundation.
 The school opened its doors in 1999.

 History

 Technology High School as a program

 Initially the school was a program of Rancho Cotate High School.
-The students involved split their time between the two schools.
-Technology High School's program included Integrated Science, Engineering and Math curriculum as required courses and the students took the remainder of their classes from Rancho Cotate High School.
-This environment created a school focused heavily on the math and sciences with the larger high school environment providing everything else expected from a traditional high school.
+The students involved in the program would split their time between the two schools.
+Technology High School's program included Integrated Science, Engineering, and Math curriculum as required courses.
+The students took the remainder of their classes from Rancho Cotate High School.
+This environment created a school focused heavily on the math and sciences with Rancho Cotate High School providing everything else expected from a traditional high school.

 Technology High School as a school

 In 2002, Tech High became a separate and independent school, starting with the class of 2006.
-The former "program students" continued to be part-time students and split their time, while all new students came in as full-time.
+The former "program students" continued to be part-time students, and split their time, while all new students came in as full-time.
 This called for new, undeveloped humanities, physical education, foreign language, and elective programs to be created and implemented.
 These have since become more developed.

+The mascot of the school, the Titan, was chosen by the students.
+Their rationale for picking this mascot for the school was because they believed they would become "Titans of Industry".
+The visual representation of the school's mascot was later distorted, and since 2022 official graphics of the school mascot depict a knight.

 Relations with the District

-Relations with the school district became strained when during the planning of the 2004-2005 district budget a proposal was put forth to relocate Technology High School.
+Relations with the school district became strained when during the planning of the 2004-2005 district budget, a proposal was put forth to relocate Technology High School.
 This caused a strong backlash of support from the community around Technology High School.
-Students, parents and staff felt that this would severely compromise the integrity of the program.
+Students, parents, and staff felt that this would severely compromise the integrity of the program.
 Students and parents pulled together in an attempt to halt this measure.
 In a special session in January 2004 the school board voted 5–0 to keep the school in its facilities on the Sonoma State University campus.

 Relations with the school district have improved considerably, partly due to Technology High School being announced as a Distinguished School in April 2005 as part of California's Distinguished School Program.
-Relations have also been improved due Technology High School's high testing scores.
+Relations have also been improved due to Technology High School's high testing scores.
 The district has now publicly stated that they feel that the proposal to relocate Technology High School was a mistake.